 This emergency expansion of the Family Medical Leave Act (E-FMLA) requires qualifying employers to provide up to 12 weeks of protected leave to employees caring for children under the age of 18 whose schools or childcare providers have been closed due to the COVID-19 crisis.

 Qualifying employers must provide limited paid leave to employees during these absences.
-The law gives employers refundable tax credits to cover the cost of providing paid E-FMLA leave to employees.
-(See more about tax credits at the beginning of this article).
+The law gives employers refundable tax credits to cover the cost of providing paid E-FMLA leave to employees (see the update about tax credits at the beginning of this article).

 Does the E-FMLA provide paid or unpaid leave?